You fall behind if your small business does not use email marketing to generate high-converting leads and sales.

 Automation is what makes email marketing campaigns successful.
-So another factor to look for closely in an email marketing tool.
+So another factor to look for closely is an email marketing tool.

 Check how much you can automate in the campaigns.

-As a small business, you have limitations to what you invest, so you have to spend wisely.
+As a small business, you have limitations to what you invest, so you must spend wisely.

-With email marketing tools, price increases as your number of subscribers increases in your list.
+With email marketing tools, the price increases as the number of subscribers increases in your list.

 Free plans can be good to try out things but not for long-term solutions.
 Compare the prices of the plans that really stood out to your business.